-Dr. Mimi Secor is Nurse Practitioner from the Boston area.
+Dr. Mimi Secor is a Nurse Practitioner from the Boston area.
 She has been specializing in Women’s Health for over 40 years, is a national speaker and consultant, and is an international bestselling author of Debut a New You: Transforming Your Life At Any Age.
 Her newest book is out now: Healthy & Fit at Any Age: A Guide to Creating Mindset, Nutrition, and Exercise Habits for Busy Women!

-1) What are the key benefits to staying fit after age 50?
+What are the key benefits of staying fit after age 50?

 According to numerous high-quality research studies, exercise benefits the older population in a number of ways.
 These benefits include; improved overall health, prevention of chronic diseases and improvement in preexisting chronic disease, increased endurance, strength, flexibility, mobility, balance, posture, reduced risk of falls, improved cognition, mood, social connection and contributes to weight maintenance.

-The ideal exercise program in older adults should include aerobic, resistance, flexibility, and balance training and be tailored to the abilities, limitations, and goals of each person.
+The ideal exercise program for older adults should include aerobic, resistance, flexibility, and balance training and be tailored to the abilities, limitations, and goals of each person.

-According to a recently published comprehensive review of 175 papers, the authors reported that exercise can partially reverse age related decline.
-These benefits include decreasing the risk of cardiovascular mortality, sarcopenia (severe muscle loss), bone loss (osteopenia/osteoporosis) and even exerts a preventive effect against neurodegeneration (cognitive decline).
-The authors concluded that the “the systemic physiologic effects of exercise are profound.”
+According to a recently published comprehensive review of 175 papers, the authors reported that exercise can partially reverse age-related decline.
+These benefits include decreasing the risk of cardiovascular mortality, sarcopenia (severe muscle loss), bone loss (osteopenia/osteoporosis), and even exerting a preventive effect against neurodegeneration (cognitive decline).
+The authors concluded that “the systemic physiologic effects of exercise are profound.”

 Yes.
-Long term exercise has been shown to induce positive changes in brain structure through the phenomenon of synaptic plasticity.
+Long-term exercise has been shown to induce positive changes in brain structure through the phenomenon of synaptic plasticity.
 Plasticity is the ability of the brain to change and adapt to new information.
 These changes may reduce the risk for age‐related declines in cognitive function and neurodegenerative disease.
-Studies show endurance training (cardio) is a most effective in stimulating neurogenesis (formation of new neurons).
+Studies show endurance training (cardio) is most effective in stimulating neurogenesis (formation of new neurons).

 This meta-analysis analyzed 10 randomized controlled trials (RCTs) and showed that combined cognitive and physical exercise can improve cognition in older adults with mild cognitive impairment (MCI) or dementia.

-By promoting neurogenesis, cardiovascular health, prevention of hypertension, diabetes.
+By promoting neurogenesis, cardiovascular health, and prevention of hypertension, and diabetes.
 These diseases are associated with cognitive decline.
-Exercise is well known for it’s cognitive benefits.
-Researchers have found that exercise stimulates neurogenesis, or the creation of new neurons.
-Neurogenesis occurs in the hippocampus, a key region of the brain that controls learning, memory and mood regulation.
+Exercise is well known for its cognitive benefits.
+Researchers have found that exercise stimulates neurogenesis or the creation of new neurons.
+Neurogenesis occurs in the hippocampus, a key region of the brain that controls learning, memory, and mood regulation.

 Yes, less chronic disease and acute illnesses, falls, episodal illnesses, depression, sleep problems, orthopedic complaints.

-Muscle mass and strength progressively declines with age.
-Referred to sarcopenia, this decline can contribute to physical disability, poor quality of life, and even death.
+Muscle mass and strength progressively decline with age.
+Referred to as sarcopenia, this decline can contribute to physical disability, poor quality of life, and even death.
 This review emphasizes the critical role of exercise and adequate protein in slowing the progression of sarcopenia.

 Dr. Mimi Secor is a popular National Speaker and Consultant, educating advanced practice clinicians and consumers around the country and the world.
 She is the author of the book, Debut a New You: Transforming Your Life at Any Age.